chubin/wttr.in/README.md

 ## Special pages

-wttr.in can be used not only to check the weather, but also for some other purposes:
+wttr.in can be used not only to check the weather:

     $ curl wttr.in/Moon